SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/02-Built-in-Classes.md

 - Create a random number generator - an object rnd of type Random
 - In a for-loop exchange each number at positions 0, 1, …, words.Length-1 by a number at random position.
 To generate a random number in range use rnd.nextInt(words.length)
 - Print each word in the array on new line

+## Constrains

+Execute the program locally using Integrated development environment

 ## Examples